Desocrit/RInterview/README.md

 # Calculator

+### Setup

+* npm install should be used in the root folder, and nuget restore in the server folder.
+* The app can be run using npm start, and tested with npm test.
+This works with no server.
+* The server can be run as per a usual C# sln file.
+* To enable interop, set useRemote in src/config.json to true.

 ### Operation

 * The app can be run using npm start (after npm install), and tested using npm test.